-Of all the action alternatives considered, each may have a negative effect upon any cultural resources.
-Because the current effort is not a guarantee that any construction will be performed, compliance efforts have been postponed until approval to proceed and the appropriate funds are received.
-Pending that approval and funding, the USACE has reached agreement with the Illinois Historic Preservation Agency (IHPA), regarding its NHPA Section 106 responsibilities and has executed a Programmatic Agreement (PA) specifying how USACE will address preservation concerns within the project area.
+All of the action alternatives considered have features that may adversely affect historic properties if they are present.
+Because the current study is not a guarantee that the project will proceed, compliance fieldwork efforts have been postponed until approval to proceed and the appropriate funds are received.
+Pending that approval and funding, the USACE has reached agreement with the Illinois Historic Preservation Agency (IHPA) and has executed a Programmatic Agreement (PA) specifying how USACE will address compliance under Section 106 of the NHPA within the project area.
 The PA was signed on August 29/30, 2011.
-A PA is a contract between the signatories specifying the procedures to be followed to achieve compliance with historic preservation laws.
+A PA is a contract between the signatories specifying the procedures to be followed to achieve compliance under Section 106 of the NHPA.
 In addition, USACE contacted 29 tribal organizations of which one, the Osage Nation, indicated a desire to be a concurring party to the PA with the IHPA.
 The PA outlines and ensures the completion of all compliance activities prior to the start of construction.
-For any site identified within the project APE, a determination of eligibility (DOE) for the National Register of Historic Places must be submitted to the Illinois SHPO for concurrence.
-For archaeological sites determined eligible, a data recovery plan would be formulated and carried out under the stipulations of the PA for the mitigation of adverse effects.
+It stipulates that USACE will take the steps necessary to identify historic and archaeological resources within the project's Area of Potential Effect (APE).
+For any site identified a determination of eligibility (DOE) for the National Register of Historic Places must be submitted to the Illinois SHPO for concurrence.
+If USACE determines that any NRHP Criteria are met for the site, then the property shall be considered eligible for the NRHP and the USACE, in consultation with the SHPO and any Indian tribe that attaches cultural significance to the site, shall apply the criteria of adverse effect to the site.
+If adverse effects cannot be avoided, the USACE shall consult with the SHPO, and other consulting parties, to resolve the adverse effects consisted with standard mitigation measures as laid out in the Appendix of the PA.
 As a result of completing those activities, any adverse effects on historic properties within the project area will be mitigated.